nystudio107/craft-vite/docs/docs/index.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3.0.0 or Craft CMS 4.0.0 or later.

 ## Installation